Yesterday’s Garlands and Yesterday’s Kisses

 See the news release of original performance 11/1/1974 and noted information on summer dance workshop flyer in 1975.

-The work is built on unconventional ideas such as undressing on stage on a stool while thinking about other things (intended to break the sexual aspect of undressing) along with stereotypical emotional gestures of silent theatre and melodrama (wringing hands, hands pounding the heart, wiping the forehead, biting nails, etc).
+Note: this work is built on unconventional ideas such as undressing on stage on a stool while thinking about other things (intended to break the sexual aspect of undressing) along with stereotypical emotional gestures of silent theater and melodrama (wringing hands, hands pounding the heart, wiping the forehead, biting nails, etc) – stereotypical gestures representing specific and more universal emotions (codified).

 This work came from a period of artists leaving the tradition of modern dance and creating a new world of movement and choices by dancers during the performance.
 Concept by Maida Withers; dancers/choreographers include Brook Andrews, John Bailey, JoAnne Sellars, Liz Lerman, and Maida Withers.